bgachara/bgachara.github.io/posts/operating_systems.md

     - It states rules relating desired behaviour of the output devices to all possible behaviour of input devices, as well as any rules that other parts of the problem domain must obey.
     - Interface design with constraints for the problem domain to follow.
     - Careful to ensure implementation details do not leak in.
+- Abstraction is a technique for hiding complexity that is irrelevant to the problem in context.
+  - A lower layer has a recurring pattern, this pattern is taken out and built a language on top of it.
+  - A higher layer strips away layer-specific(non-recurring) details to focus on the recurring details.
+  - The recurring details are given a new and simpler language than the languages of the lower layers.
+  - Every layer is just a more convenient language to describe the lower layer.

 ## Computational Structures

 - see reference computational structures.md
+- High-level programming languages help focus on problem domains that are not related to hardware at all ans where programmer performance is more important than computer performance while low-level languages helps to focus on the inner workings of a machine thus best suited for problem domains that are related to control hardware.

 ## Introduction